 - A CPU (AMD/INTEL) with SSE4.1 Support: Without SSE4.1 Instruction set Sierra won’t run

 - A Hackintosh-compatible computer with an empty hard drive: This is the computer where you will install macOS Sierra.
 It can be the same computer as the one mentioned in the previous point.
 If your computer already has macOS installed, Sierra Zone will just update macOS normally, without deleting any of your apps or files.Mac OS X needs its own hard drive partition, a minimum of 10 GB of space is required, but at least 50 GB of space is recommended.
 It is preferred that you use a completely empty hard drive for this, but if your computer already has Windows installed on your hard drive, be sure to create an appropriate hard disk partition for macOS Sierra by following Create a hard drive partition for macOS with Windows

 - Hackintosh Sierra Zone (Free): Sierra Zone is a bootable distro of macOS Sierra which has been modified to work with PCs You will need to use a BitTorrent client to download the disk image file containing “Hackintosh Sierra Zone.dmg,” (Transmission is recommended)

 - An empty USB drive (6 GB or larger): In this guide, you will write Hackintosh Sierra Zone onto a USB drive, and boot your computer from that drive to install macOS Sierra.
 The USB drive must be at least 6 GB in size.
 Since you will need to erase all of the files on the USB drive, make sure to back up its contents first.
 You can reuse this USB drive for normal stuff after you finish installing Sierra.

 - TransMac: ($48, 15-day free trial): If you’re using a Windows computer to set up Sierra Zone, you need to use TransMac to write the disk image file onto your USB drive.
 You can just download the free trial.

-- Restore Sierra.pkg (Free): If you’re using a Mac to set up Sierra Zone, you need to Hackintosh Zone’s special “Restore Sierra” app to write the disk image file onto your USB drive.
+- Restore Sierra.pkg (Free, available with Sierra Zone): If you’re using a Mac to set up Sierra Zone, you need to Hackintosh Zone’s special “Restore Sierra” app to write the disk image file onto your USB drive.